Electrical and Computer Engineering

 ECE 586 Hardware Security and Advanced Computer Architecture

-The Illinois Tech ECE undergraduate program tracks prepare students for successful careers in the corporate sector, government agencies, or for further study in graduate or professional schools and provides them flexibility consistent with their potential and interest.
+The Illinois Tech ECE undergraduate programs prepare students for successful careers in the corporate sector, government agencies, or for further study in graduate or professional schools, and they provide students with flexibility consistent with their interests.

 Can I attain a master’s degree through an online program at Illinois Tech?